 Search for a file or folder

 Within the Search tab you can find files or folders on your computers.
 Press the F3 shortcut key to open search at any time while in Windows Explorer.

 Other system tasks and functions

-Using Windows Explorer, you can also do any of the below system tasks and functions.
+Using Windows Explorer, you can also perform any of the system tasks listed below: